captn3m0/captn3m0.github.com/_posts/2019-08-11-ipad-downgrade-ios-6-8.md

     - ipad
 ---

+_Update_: Apple is no longer signing iOS6 for the iPad 2, so this is no longer feasible.

 I own a iPad 2 (GSM), which is rarely used these days because it is too slow with the latest iOS 9 upgrades.
 It is a 8 year old device, but I can't just install Linux on it and make it usable, which is what I do with most other devices.

 The next best thing was to downgrade the iOS version.
 The device is anyway un-supported at this point, so I might as well go there.
-Apple has restrictions on which iOS releases are installable at any point on any device, but thankfully they are still signing iOS6 for my device for some legal reasons.
+Apple has restrictions on which iOS releases are installable at any point on any device, ~but thankfully they are still signing iOS6 for my device for some legal reasons~.

 ## Steps: